-In the past, it was popular to translate the Pāli word saññā as "perception", but this is a wrong translation.
-It seems likely that this misunderstanding stems from translations of parts of the Ti-Pitaka carried out more than one hundred years ago by scholars who tried to fit Buddhist ideas into Western philosophical concepts.
-The Concise Oxford Dictionary defines "perceive" as, "to apprehend with the mind, observe, understand; to apprehend through one of the senses."
-And "perception" is defined as, "act, faculty of perceiving; intuitive recognition; (philos.) action by which the mind refers its sensations to external object as cause."
+In the past, it was popular to translate the $P\bar{a}li$ word $sa\tilde{n}\tilde{n}\bar{a}$ as "perception", but this is a wrong translation.
+It seems likely that this misunderstanding stems from translations of parts of the Ti-Pitaka carried out in the late nineteenth and early twentieth centuries by scholars who tried to fit Buddhist ideas into Western philosophical concepts.
+The Concise Oxford Dictionary defines "perceive" as to apprehend with the mind, observe, understand, etc.,; to apprehend through one of the senses.
+And "perception" is defined as, "act, faculty of perceiving; intuitive recognition; (philos.) action by which the mind refers its sensations to external object as cause".
 These definitions refer to complex processes that involve all of the mental khandhas, not just one.

-One function of the mental khandhas that has been ignored is "memory."
-If $sa\tilde{n}\tilde{n}\bar{a}$ is not translated as memory, then where is memory in the khandhas?
-Throughout Thailand, saññā is always translated by "kwam chum", which means memory.
-This is universally accepted by both scholars and those who practice meditation.
-Not enough thought has been given to the overwhelming importance of memory, as shown by the devastating effect of Alzheimer's disease in which the memory steadily diminishes until the victim has no reference left from past experience.
+One function of the mental khandhas that has been ignored is "memory".
+If $sa\tilde{n}\tilde{n}\tilde{a}$ is not translated as memory, then where is memory in the khandhas?
+Throughout Thailand, $sa\tilde{n}\tilde{n}\tilde{a}$ is always translated by "kwam chum", which just means memory, and this is universally accepted by both scholars and those who practise meditation.

+Not enough thought has been given to the overwhelming importance of memory.
+This should be clear to anyone who understands the devastating effect of Alzheimer's disease in which the memory steadily diminishes until the victim has no reference left from past experience.